MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/s/sorry.md

 Oops ... this page didn't load properly.
 Let's try this again.

-Use the A–Z word list and your group's editorial style guide to find preferred terms.
+Use the A–Z word list to find preferred terms.